projectcontour/contour/site/content/docs/main/guides/gateway-api.md

 - Envoy DaemonSet / Service
 - Contour ConfigMap

-Update the Contour config map to enable Gateway API processing by specifying a gateway controller name, and restart Contour to pick up the config change:
+Update the Contour configmap to enable Gateway API processing by specifying a gateway controller name, and restart Contour to pick up the config change:

 ```shell
 kubectl apply -f - <<EOF